Kirjy/DockerizedRaspberryPi/README.md

    - Mosquitto
    - Zigbee2Mqtt
    - Home Assistant
  - A portainer container in order to have an interface to manage easily your containers.
 This part is in beta in my installation as containers were created before adding this container.
  - A transmission interface in order to easily download torrents on a local samba share while not at home.

-Please note that passwords have been changed to "CHANGE_ME" text but you will also need to change other things in configuration files (paths, smtp account, ...)
+Please note that any sentitive information is described as ${MY_VARIABLE}.
+These information are stored in a .env file that is stored in the compose.yml folder.